September 2021 John Hunt Primary School SEN Information Report September 2021/22

 What are the arrangements for consulting young people with SEN and involving them in their education?

-At John Hunt Primary School, we encourage pupils to participate in their learning by:
+At John Hunt Academy, we encourage pupils to participate in their learning by:

 • Including pupils in the planning and reviewing of curricular targets